-For the Art of Evangelization
+Ministerial Leader: For the Art of Evangelization

-The ministerial leader or head evangelizer would be in charge of the evangelical outreach efforts of the community.
+The ministerial leader, or head evangelizer, would be in charge of the evangelical outreach efforts of the community.
 He or she will wisely weigh all of the ministerial ideas presented by the community members, and will have final executive powers in the execution of those ideas.

 Every evangelical ambition for the community must pass through the ministerial leader.
 His or her experience, success and good judgment in ministry will be the gifts that make him or her qualified for this position.
 When the ministerial leader proposes evangelical projects, he or she must inform all other community members.
-Participation is not mandatory for other members, but the ministerial leader reserves the right to execute a project in the name of the community without the consent of the rest of the community, while all other members must first ask the head evangelizer for this permission.
+Participation is not mandatory for other members.
+The ministerial leader reserves the right to execute a project in the name of the community without the consent of the rest of the community, while all other members must first ask the head evangelizer for this permission.

 The ministerial leader has this power to prevent the community’s outreach ministry from becoming stagnant, should the other members lose their ambition to evangelize.
 When organizing projects, the ministerial leader also reserves the right to ask for help outside the community; but it is important that this outside helper understands the connection between the project and the community, otherwise the concept of the community will be diluted and in danger of splitting.